userexperior-technologies/integration-guide/docs/cordova-ionic.md

   ```

-- **Note**

-  Now the integration is completed, build the apk.
-Install apk in your android device and use the application.
+` Note: Now the integration is completed, build the app.
+Install app and test it on REAL DEVICES ONLY.
 After performing activities minimize the app.
-UserExperior will upload the data, which could be seen within 5-7 minutes on the dashboard.
+UserExperior will upload the data, which could be seen within 5-7 minutes on the dashboard.`

 - **Proguard Rules**